python-ellar/ellar/README.md

 - **Dependency Injection (DI)**: Ellar includes a built-in DI system, enabling easy management of dependencies and reducing coupling between components.
 - **Pydantic Integration**: Integrated with Pydantic for seamless data validation, ensuring that input data is always valid.
 - **Templating with Jinja2**: Built-in support for Jinja2 templates simplifies the creation of dynamic web pages.
-- **OpenAPI Documentation**: Ellar comes with built-in support for generating OpenAPI documentation, facilitating API documentation generation with Swagger or ReDoc.
+- **OpenAPI Documentation**: Ellar has built-in support for generating OpenAPI documentation and facilitating API documentation generation with Swagger or ReDoc.
 - **Controller (MVC) Architecture**: Ellar follows the Model-View-Controller (MVC) pattern, aiding in organizing code and separating concerns.
 - **Guards for Authentication and Authorization**: Offers built-in support for guards, making it easy to implement authentication and authorization in applications.
 - **Modularity**: Inspired by NestJS, Ellar follows a modular architecture, allowing developers to organize code into reusable modules.